 If clinically indicated, Mercy Maricopa has a higher level of care available within the SMI program called Assertive Community Treatment (ACT).
 ACT is an evidenced based practice and a way of delivering a full range of services for those diagnosed with a serious mental illness.
 Members can receive ACT services in their homes, where they work, and in other settings in the community where problems occur or where support is needed.
-The ACT team is a multidisciplinary team consisting of a psychiatrist, two RN’s, peer support specialist, independent living specialist, employment Specialist, rehabilitation specialist, two substance abuse specialists, ACT specialist, clinical coordinator and a program assistant, giving our members ongoing and individualized care.
+The ACT team is a multidisciplinary team consisting of a psychiatrist, RN’s, peer support specialists, independent living specialists, employment specialists, rehabilitation specialists, substance abuse specialists, ACT specialists, a clinical coordinator and a program assistant, giving our members ongoing and individualized care.
 ACT services are available 24 hours a day, 7 days a week.
 Someone is always available from the team to handle emergencies and the team will fit their schedules around the needs of members.

-If you are a hospital social worker, other mental health professional, or community stakeholder interested in requesting a SMI evaluation on behalf of a client at a Maricopa County hospital, jail, or prison, you may email us the attached SMI referral form to our evaluations department at: email@example.com.
+If you are a hospital social worker, other mental health professional, or community stakeholder interested in requesting a SMI evaluation on behalf of a client at a Maricopa County hospital, jail, or prison, you may email the below SMI referral form to our evaluations department at: email@example.com.

-Once a referral is received, the dispatching team will respond to the request indicating if the client is eligible for an SMI evaluation.
+Once a referral is received, the evaluations department will respond to the request indicating whether the client is eligible for an SMI evaluation.
 Any Maricopa County resident that has not had a determination of SMI eligibility within the previous six months is eligible to be evaluated.
 Mercy Maricopa does serve some Pinal County zip codes as well.

 SMI Evaluations typically last between 1 ½ to 2 hours.
 During this process, all the necessary paperwork is signed and a comprehensive medical and psychiatric history is gathered.
 A relative or advocate may accompany you during the evaluation process at your request.
 You will be asked to sign a release of information in the event that you would like someone to accompany you during your evaluation.

 It is helpful for you to bring two types of identification with you to the evaluation, such as an Arizona driver’s license, a birth certificate, a passport, etc. The Department of Behavioral Health Services requires that an individual must provide evidence of lawful presence in order to obtain SMI services.
 Please note that if you are active with AHCCCS (T19, which is Medicaid in Arizona) that serves as proof of lawful presence.
 For non-T19 individuals, the evaluation may proceed even if you do not have any form of identification, but even if eligible SMI services will not be offered until lawful presence is established.
 Bringing copies of previous psychiatric treatment, if applicable, is also helpful.

 After the evaluation is completed, your case is sent to the Crisis Response Network (CRN) for determination.
 CRN reviews all SMI applications across the state and will send you a letter with the evaluation outcome once a determination is made.
-For questions about your determination, you may contact CRN directly with any questions regarding your determination at: (855) 832-2866.
+CPR does not make the eligibility determination.
+You may contact CRN directly with any questions regarding your determination at: (855) 832-2866.